raml-org/raml-spec/versions/raml-10/raml-10.md

             type: !include person.json
 ```

-A RAML processor MUST not allow types that define an XML or JSON schema to participate in type inheritance or specialization, or effectively in any [type expression](#type-expressions).
+A RAML processor MUST NOT allow types that define an XML or JSON schema to participate in type inheritance or specialization, or effectively in any [type expression](#type-expressions).
 Therefore, you cannot define sub-types of these types to declare new properties, add restrictions, set facets, or declare facets.
-You can, however, create simple type wrappers that add annotations, examples, displayName, or a description.
+You can, however, create simple type wrappers that add annotations, examples, display name, or a description.

 The following example shows a valid declaration.